Spring Cleaning – the Broadcast IT Edition

 Hard Drive Issues

-You probably have read and heard many time that it is important to back up your hard drive.
+You probably have read and heard many times that it is important to back up your hard drive.

-And, like many, you probably intend to do it someday, right? – preferably before your hard drive suddenly dies.
+And, like most of us, you probably intend to do it someday, right? – preferably before your hard drive suddenly dies.

 Finally, one last maintenance item and we are done.
 Run a defragmenter to remove fragmented data and other clutter from your hard drive.
 By bringing files together, system speed can be increased significantly.